Ecommerce Growth

 7. Net Promoter Score

-Net Promoter Score (NPS) is a performance metric that suggests how likely people who interact with your brand are to recommend it to friends and colleagues.
+Net Promoter Score (NPS) is a key eCommerce metric that suggests how likely people who interact with your brand, recommend it to their social circles.

 It is generally used as a survey.